Semester At Braise Fall 2019 - Thursdays

 We also offer 4 Saturday Labs in which students will receive more individualized instruction for an additional fee.

-All Spring Semester at Braise classes will be held on Wednesday evenings from 6 p.m. -9 p.m.
+Classes will be held on Thursday evenings from 6 p.m. -9 p.m.

 Although many of the topics covered throughout the semester are similar to those in our Braise Basics series, all semester classes are more expansive and rigorous.

 CLASSES WILL BE CONDUCTED Thursdays Starting Sep.
 12th, 2019